saniya-k/Diamond_price_prediction/README.md

 # Diamond_price_prediction
 Dataset load (pyspark) , exploratory analysis of diamonds dataset and model building to predict price of diamonds

-In this analysis, I'm trying to predict what features of the diamond contribute to the higher price of the Diamond.
+In this analysis, I'm trying to predict :
+a) What features of the diamond contribute to the higher price of the Diamond.
+b) Price of diamonds in test data

 Process :
 1. Dataset was divided into 70% train and 30% test